Azure/gitops-connector/internal/setup/flux/README.md

 A set of Flux resources to setup GitOps connector development environment.
-It's supposed to be used be by the maintainers of this repository.
+It's supposed to be used by the maintainers of this repository.